democracygps/data-and-code/assault_weapons_2024/README.md

 * ./processed_data : intermediate data files and excel summary of this analysis
 * ./plots : some graphic output of analyses

-# Steps to repeat analysis published at XXX
+# Steps to repeat published analysis

 ## set up environment:
 cd models